Clinical Research Directory

 Session A: Positive Placebo + Active tTIS

-Participants receive active tTIS, with two signals set at 2000 Hz and 2080 Hz, creating an 80 Hz interference beat targeting the anterior/mid-cingulate cortex (aMCC).
-Stimulation is delivered at 2 mA for 20 minutes.
+Participants receive active tTIS with two channels set at 2000 Hz and 2010 Hz, creating a 10 Hz interference beat targeting the anterior/mid-cingulate cortex (aMCC).
+Stimulation is delivered at 2 mA per channel for 20 minutes.
 The stimulation is combined with a positive social placebo intervention delivered by the care provider.
 Participants complete three multimodal negative affect tasks (MNAT) before and after the stimulation.

 Session B: Positive Placebo + Sham tTIS

-Participants receive sham tTIS, using two identical 2000 Hz signals that produce no low-frequency interference.
-The device mimics active parameters (2 mA, 20 minutes) without delivering effective stimulation.
+Participants receive sham tTIS (brief 80-second stimulation followed by no current) paired with a positive social placebo intervention.
+The device mimics active parameters (2 mA per channel, 20 minutes) without delivering effective stimulation.
 The sham stimulation is paired with a positive social placebo intervention.
 Participants complete three MNAT tasks before and after the session.

 Session C: Negative Placebo + Active tTIS

-Participants receive active tTIS (2000 Hz and 2080 Hz signals, 2 mA, 20 minutes) combined with a negative social placebo intervention (neutral or skeptical messaging about treatment efficacy).
+Participants receive active tTIS (2000 Hz and 2010 Hz signals, 2 mA per channel, 20 minutes) combined with a negative social placebo intervention (neutral or skeptical messaging about treatment efficacy).
 Participants complete three MNAT tasks before and after the stimulation.

 Session D: Negative Placebo + Sham tTIS

-Participants receive sham tTIS (identical 2000 Hz signals, mimicking active stimulation) combined with a negative social placebo intervention.
+Participants receive sham tTIS (brief 80-second stimulation followed by no current) combined with a negative social placebo intervention.
 Participants complete three MNAT tasks before and after the session.

 Session E: On-Placebo + Sham tTIS